Looking at Photographs

 The group is managed by 3 members acting as the group leadership.
 This leadership will keep track of the active projects and be the gateway for submission of projects for review in group meetings.

-Meetings will be held on a regular basis dependent on the submission of projects.
-The goal is to have 2-3 projects presented at a meeting, followed by discussion of the projects and then a general discussion related to active projects group members are working on.
+Meetings are held on a regular basis dependent on the submission of projects.
+The goal is to have 3-6 projects presented at a meeting, followed by discussion of the projects and then possibly a general discussion related to active projects group members are working on.

 Projects are to reflect current work or the continuation of a long-term project.

-Meetings will be held on Zoom every 4-6 weeks depending on availability of material.
-Ideally 2 - 3 projects will be presented at a meeting.
+Meetings are held via Zoom every 4th Monday of the month.
 To get on the calendar the project must have first been reviewed by the Leadership Team; the only criteria is that the project be consistent with the Definition above.

 Photos are to be combined into a single PDF file.
 Photos are to be in the desired order for presentation.
 Common tools for generating a PDF are Acrobat, Lightroom, Photoshop, PowerPoint and even MS Word.
 Though the easiest for most members is the use of Lightroom.
 Click on the link below for step-by-step instructions for doing this within Lightroom.